Hoopla Doopla!: Production

 Creator of Hoopla Doopla!
 Melinda Wearne pitched her idea to ABC's Children's Television department via a pilot episode.
 It was decided to approach Ron Saunders of Beyond Screen Production who recommended the China Television Drama Production Centre of CCTV to develop another joint production with ABC.
 The two networks had previously co-produced a live-action children's television series, Magic Mountain (1997–1998).
 Wearne found casting of the roles to be difficult, each needed "a high level of physical skill and be able to act."
 As the set was in a remote area of China the Australians would be "a long way from home, we finished work late, the conditions were not great and they would not have people they could chat to."
 The three Australian on-screen cast members are all circus performers, both Gorsky and Simon had graduated from National Institute of Circus Arts, while Kate had joined Cirkidz at the age of seven.
-The episodes were co-directed by Australian Mark Barnard and China's Liang Tong.
+The episodes were co-directed by Mark Barnard of Australia and Liang Tong of China.